DerStimmler/PulseIt/README.md

 ### Info

 The info view contains information on the formula used, the permissible input values and explanations for the different training zones.
 It also contains this small app overview.

+## Others

+- This App uses the library [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) to display charts
+- The icons are from [Material Design](https://material.io/resources/icons/)
+- further icons are from